Uncertainty Quantification in Synthetic Controls with Staggered Treatment Adoption: Introduction

 \section{Introduction}

-The synthetic control method was introduced by \citet{Abadie-Gardeazabal_2003_AER}, and since then many extensions and generalizations have been proposed in the literature \citep[see][and references therein]{Abadie_2021_JEL}.
-This methodology is now part of the standard toolkit for program evaluation and treatment effect analysis, offering a complement to traditional difference-in-differences, event studies, and other panel data approaches for causal inference employing longitudinal aggregated data with few treated units.
+The synthetic control (SC) method was introduced by \citet{Abadie-Gardeazabal_2003_AER}, and since then many extensions and generalizations have been proposed \citep[see][and references therein]{Abadie_2021_JEL}.
+The method is now part of the standard toolkit for program evaluation and treatment effect analysis \citep{Abadie-Cattaneo_2018_ARE}, offering a complement to traditional difference-in-differences, event studies, and other panel data approaches for causal inference with longitudinal aggregate data and few treated units.
 Most of the synthetic control literature concentrates on identification, as well as on prediction or point estimation of treatment effects, under different causal inference frameworks and algorithmic implementations.
-In contrast, despite its importance for empirical work, principled uncertainty quantification of synthetic control predictions or estimators remains mostly unexplored beyond some specific methods for the canonical single-treatment-unit case.
+In contrast, principled uncertainty quantification of synthetic control predictions or estimators in general settings remains mostly unexplored, despite its importance for empirical work.